freshjuice-dev/hubspot-devtools-extension/PRIVACY.md

 - Analytics or usage data
 - Cookies or tracking information

+### Content Modification

+The extension modifies link URLs on web pages (to add debug parameters) directly in your browser.
+This modification:
+- Happens entirely locally in your browser
+- Is never stored or transmitted anywhere
+- Only occurs on domains you have explicitly allowed

 ### Data Storage

 The extension stores only your preferences locally in your browser using the browser's built-in storage API (`chrome.storage.sync` or `browser.storage.sync`).
 This includes: